Microsoft Software Audit Defense – Microsoft SAM Audit “True-Ups”

 Here is a timeline that you might be asked to follow.
 If you need more time, we can probably make that happen.
 Contact us at (877) 276-5084.

-- Microsoft reviews it within 7 days and send you an “estimated license ownership position document.”
+- Microsoft reviews your deployment summary, and should review within 7 days and send you an “estimated license ownership position document.”
+This tells you what products they think you are properly licensed to use, and what you are short.

-- Further clarifications may me made – another 7-10 days
+- Further clarifications may me made (for example, they may ask you to explain or defend a license or installation) – another 7-10 days

 Will our company be penalized if licensing shortages or software piracy are detected?